UnBearAble1/Diabetes_Final_Project/README.md

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/Initial_Data_Set.png)

 Since the data was collected through a survey, the responses were written in a numeric code so that the survey responses could be quickly recorded.
-To transform the data, we converted the Pyspark DataFrames into pandas DataFrames, then used the rubric provided in https://www.cdc.gov/brfss/annual_data/2021/pdf/2021-calculated-variables-version4-508.pdf and a combination of ```df =df.replace``` and ```df = np.where(df["<COLUMN>"].between(<RANGE>), "<REPLACEMENT-VALUE>", df["<COLUMN>"])``` to get the responses to the appropriate value or into its corresponding bucket.
+To transform the data, we converted the Pyspark DataFrames into pandas DataFrames, then used the rubric provided in https://www.cdc.gov/brfss/annual_data/2021/pdf/2021-calculated-variables-version4-508.pdf and a combination of ```df = df.replace``` and ```df = np.where(df["<COLUMN>"].between(<RANGE>), "<REPLACEMENT-VALUE>", df["<COLUMN>"])``` to get the responses to the appropriate value or into its corresponding bucket.

 Respondents were also allowed to refuse to answer or respond that they could not recall, both responses which were recorded as null and then converted in NAs responses using ```df=df.mask(pandas_df == "")```.
 Once the data was converted accordingly, all NA values were dropped using ```df=df.drop(na)```